Joseph Lister: Sprays

 Therefore, Lister tested the results of spraying instruments, surgical incisions, and dressings with a solution of carbolic acid.
 Lister found that the solution swabbed on wounds remarkably reduced the incidence of gangrene.

 Again, in 1873, the medical journal The Lancet warned the entire medical profession against his progressive ideas.
-However, Lister did have some supporters, including Marcus Beck, a consultant surgeon at University College Hospital, who not only practised Lister's antiseptic technique, but included it in the next edition of one of the main surgical textbooks of the time.
+However, Lister did have some supporters, including Marcus Beck, a consultant surgeon at University College Hospital, who practised Lister's antiseptic technique and also included it in the next edition of one of the main surgical textbooks of the time.